 - Represent this relationship with a line between the entity and the system.
 Use an arrow on each line to indicate the direction of the information flow, either towards the external entity or towards the system.
 Describe the information that moves between the entity and the system.
 Information may only flow in one direction.

+An example?
 Take for example a new e-commerce website being developed for a retail chain.
 The main system under consideration will be the e-commerce website.
 The various external entities may include customers, staff, management and payment system.

 - Customers can register on the system, view different goods for sale, place orders, make payments, track orders etc.